afia2023/Course-CSCI680-Afia/README.md

 Purpose: This utility script combines all six CSV files into a single JSON file, named Dataset_method.json.
 This merged dataset contains approximately 32,000 entries of Python methods, providing a comprehensive resource for further analysis.

 File3: main3.py
 Purpose: This script is the core of our n-gram model processing.
-It handles the training, evaluation, and final output generation of different n-gram models, facilitating a thorough analysis of method documentation.
+It handles the training, evaluation, and final output generation of different n-gram models, facilitating a thorough analysis of n-gram model performence.

 File4: output_results5.txt
 Purpose: This text file contains detailed outputs from the n-gram model evaluations, including accuracy metrics and other statistical data that highlight the performance of the models throughout the testing phase.